NIGS-GeoPython-2024/exercise-9/README.md

 ## Completing the exercise

-- **Exercise 9 is due by the start of the next lesson (on 20 May 2022)**.
+- **Exercise 9 is due by the start of the next lesson (on 25 May 2024)**.
-- **Remember to save and commit your changes locally, and push your changes to GitHub after each major change**!
+- **Remember to save and commit your changes locally, and upload your changes to GitHub after each major change**!

 ## Where to find help